Preminchi Choodu (1965 film): Plot

-Buchabbai is a millionaire who has two daughters Kanchanamala and Ratnamala.
-During their studies, Kanchana falls for a handsome guy Srinivasa Rao / Vasu, the son of another bigshot Subbarayudu.
-After their return, once, Kanchana and Ratna squabble with Ranga Rao, the assistant manager of their estate.
-So, they terminate him; hence Ranga declares a strike in front of their house when Ranga and Ratna are smitten.
+Buchabbai is a millionaire with two daughters, Kanchanamala and Ratnamala.
+During their studies away from their hometown, Kanchana falls for a handsome guy, Srinivasa Rao / Vasu, the son of another bigshot Subbarayudu.
+After their return home, Kanchana and Ratna once squabble with Ranga Rao, the assistant manager of their estate.
+They persuade their father to sack him; hence Ranga declares a strike in front of their house when Ranga and Ratna are smitten.

-Parallelly, Varahala Raju son of Buchabbai, is passionate to direct a film for which he daily pesters his father and also loves Meenakshi, daughter of their manager Yedukondalu.
-Right now, Ranga learns that Buchabbai wants to make a rich alliance with his daughters.
-So, he plans and disguises his close friend, neither Vasu as his tycoon father Srinivasa Bhupathi, and makes Buchabbai plead for his nuptials with the support of the girls.
-Besides destiny makes Subbarayudu and Buchabbai childhood friends and they decide to knit Kanchana with Vasu.
+Parallelly, Varahala Raju, son of Buchabbai, is passionate about directing a film for which he daily pesters his father.
+He also loves Meenakshi, the daughter of their manager, Yedukondalu.
+Right now, Ranga learns that Buchabbai wants to make a prosperous alliance with his daughters.
+So, he plans and disguises his close friend, neither Vasu, as his tycoon father, Srinivasa Bhupathi, and makes Buchabbai plead for his nuptials with the support of the girls.
+Besides, destiny made Subbarayudu and Buchabbai childhood friends, and they decided to knit Kanchana with Vasu.

 At first, Vasu gets startled looking at his father therein but feels happy knowing about his wedding.
-But unfortunately, their play breaks out, and as a result, Subbarayadu and Buchabbai file a Police complaint.
+Unfortunately, their play breaks out, so Subbarayadu and Buchabbai file a Police complaint.
 Being aware of it, Ranga makes a Plan B by posing himself as two.
 Soon, Buchabbai and Subbarayadu rush to amend their mistake, but it is too late as Ranga and Vasu are prisoned.
 After that, the story takes several comic twists and turns when Ranga and Vasu succeed in marrying their love interests by fooling Buchabbai.